sravanibandari/GVSU-CIS641-Slytherin/docs/software_requirements_specification.md

 1. Homepage
 	1. The customer shall be displayed with a search option on clicking the search bar in the website.
-	2. All the items displayed shall a favorite option.
+	2. All the items displayed shall have a favorite option.
 	3. The images of the items displayed shall be given an option to zoom in.

 2. Cart